Understanding High Efficiency Fume Hoods

 High performance fume hoods take on many different names throughout the industry, and therefore the meaning of the term High Performance Fume Hood is often misunderstood.
 With all the various definitions and industry lingo, the terminology can be tricky.

-This article will set things straight by clearly explaining everything related to fume hood High Performance, from terminology, to what factors allow a fume hood to proudly wear the High Performance label.
+This article will set things straight by clearly explaining everything related to fume hood efficiency, from terminology, to what factors allow a fume hood to proudly wear the High Performance label.

 - Your Air’s Relationship with Fume Hoods